ColdShadow80/MAD-ATV-DD/README.md

   - <https://github.com/Map-A-Droid/MAD-ATV/blob/master/smali/smali-s905w.zip>
   - <https://github.com/Map-A-Droid/MAD-ATV/raw/master/nfs/NFS-INJECTOR-v7.8.FLASHPOINT.zip>
 <BR>
-  Note 1: NFS will only be installed when located on usb, other files will me downloaded when not stored on usb.<BR>
+  Note 1: NFS will only be installed when located on usb, other files will be downloaded when not stored on usb.<BR>
   Note 2: For pogo make sure filename contains pokemongo, default filename from apkmirror should be fine. <BR>
   Note 3: This ROM has been made for use with PTC Accounts.
 Google login does not work for Autoconfig and has not been tested in any way, so use PTC logins only<BR>